ajiteshps/fees-application-back-end/README.md

 A backend framework for our startup, which will comprise of all the required APIs in the project.

-Run "npm install" first to download all the required packages.
+> Run "npm install" first to download all the required packages.
-Then run "npm start"
+> Then run "npm run dev" for local development